rucio/documentation/docs/operator/k8s_guide.md

       protocol: TCP
       name: https
 ```
+With respect to the [original Helm chart](https://github.com/rucio/helm-charts/blob/7f8a7d9fb9cbcd01d645f24523a173c7f53fb101/charts/rucio-server/values.yaml#L33), that employs the Kubernetes native [`ClusterIP`](https://kubernetes.io/docs/concepts/services-networking/cluster-ip-allocation/) service, this configuration exploits the CERN native LBaaS, and exposes it over HTTPS.
-Once applied, it will trigger the `openstack-cloud-controller-manager` pod, that will automatically instantiate the requested LBs.
+This setup will trigger the `openstack-cloud-controller-manager` pod, and will automatically instantiate the requested LBs.

 Please notice that in order to have LBs, one must request a quota change to the openstack project:
 ![[/img/get-lbs.png]]